 The New Pattaya Beach

-Early in 2018 a major construction project called the “Pattaya Beach Nourishment Program” began.
-The aim of the project is to restore Pattaya Beach to its former glory.
-Before the project started some areas of Pattaya Beach had been reduced to a width of just 2 – 3 meters by erosion.
+From early 2018 to late 2019 a major construction project called the “Pattaya Beach Nourishment Program” restored Pattaya Beach to its former glory.
+Before the project started, some areas of Pattaya Beach near Walking Street had been reduced to a width of just 3 meters by erosion.

-The Pattaya Beach Nourishment Program will eventually restore the width of Pattaya Beach to a minimum of of 30 meters by laying a foundation of sandbags on the beach and then filling the beach with 360,000 cubic meters of sand dredged from the seabed around an island close to Pattaya.
+The Pattaya Beach Nourishment Program eventually restored the width of Pattaya Beach to a minimum of 30 meters by laying a foundation of sandbags on the beach and then filling the beach with 360,000 cubic meters of sand dredged from the seabed around an island close to Pattaya.

 Pattaya Beach Before and After

-So far, the most noticeable transformation has been at the north end of Pattaya Beach.
-Here’s a couple of before and after photos (below) of Pattaya Beach at the Dusit Thani.
+The most noticeable transformation was at the north end of Pattaya Beach.
+Here are some before and after photos (below) of Pattaya Beach at the Dusit Thani.

-The photo above is of the beach in front of the Dusit Thai hotel before the Pattaya Beach beach restoration program began.
+The photo above is of the beach in front of the Dusit Thai Hotel before the restoration program started.

 New Pattaya Beach Photos

-The photos below are the new beach around north and Central Pattaya.
-Taken on 17th January 2019.
+The photos of the newly transformed beach around North and Central Pattaya were taken on 17th January 2019.

 Old Photos of Pattaya Beach